Skip to main content

 Letters receivedWhat this means

-Claim and defence formsYour landlord has applied for a possession order
+Claim and defence formsYour landlord has asked the court for a possession order

-Notice of possession hearingThe court has arranged a hearing for you to attend
+Notice of possession hearingThe court has set up a hearing for you

 Where to get support and free legal advice